jrasmusson/ios-professional-course/Password-Reset/5-Inline-Interactions/README.md

 ## Meet the UITextField

+Goal here is to fold:

+1. Get your more familiar with `UITexField`
+2. Give you tools to problem solve.

+Tackling a control like this is trickier than it sounds.
+There are a lot of interactions in there that we are doing to need to deal with.

+That's why I am going to show you my number one technique for building components like this.
+And that is first getting a thorough understanding how the underlying control, upon which our entire solution is going to work - the `UITextField`.

+So what we are going to do first, is we are going to play with the `UITextField`, see what it does, and familiarize ourself with some of the nuances of how it works.
+We'll do this in a sandbox where we can play.

+Then, once we're comfortable with how the `UITextField` works, we'll bring that knowledge back to the app, and incorporate our insights and finding there.

+But let's start, by getting you some practice in creating your own sandbox.

+## Challenge 🕹 Create a text field sandbox

+1. Create new project (with or without storyboards).
+2. Add a text field centered in the middle to the `ViewController`.
+3. Register yourself as the text field's delegate.
+4. Print out the contents of whatever the user types in the textfield.

+Give that a go.
+Come back.
+And we'll do it together.

 - [UITextField](https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UITextField/UITextField.md)

-Challenges:

-1. Create new project (with storyboards).
-2. Add a stack view with a text field and a label vertically.
-3. Update the label with the text field contents as the user types
-4. Print out the contents of the text field when they press enter.
-5. Dismiss the keyboard.
+## Solution ✅

+If you are unfamilar with controls your are going to be using as part of your solution, creating sandboxes where you can play with `UIKit` control like text fields and others is invaluable.

+If you really want to go pro, you can even take this one step further, and add your sand box to your own personal git repos, and remind yourself how a particular control works by simply looking it up.

+You can see my repos for the `UITextField` [here](https://github.com/jrasmusson/ios-starter-kit/blob/master/basics/UITextField/UITextField.md).

+- Copy view controller code into your sand box
+- Walk through text field delegates one at a time

-## Get to know the UIKit Responder Chain
+## Getting to know the UIKit Responder Chain

 - [Responder Chain](https://github.com/jrasmusson/ios-starter-kit/blob/master/advanced/Responder-Chain.md)